Coronavirus guidance from the Church of England

 St Stephen’s is a part of the Church of England and global Anglican Church.
 In our local community we want to extend the love of Christ, which has been made real to us – recognising the command of our Lord to be salt and light.
 Our worship recognises the dual challenge for us to know God better, and for us to serve our community with the gifts God has given us.

 We also want to play our part in the global Church, and at St Stephen’s we look outwards to consider the needs of our world and are delighted to welcome people from every background and many different nations.
 All are welcome, as we learn together to receive the love of God – and seek to become better followers of Jesus with our whole lives.

-We continue to Livestream to Facebook, and services will be available on our St Stephen’s, Harlow Youtube Channel by Monday lunchtime following the service.
+Where recorded, services will be available on our St Stephen’s, Harlow Youtube Channel by Monday lunchtime following the service.

 The modernist church building was dedicated in the 1960s as part of Harlow New Town, and is spacious and flexible, with comfortable seating arranged so that no worshipper is far away from the sanctuary.

 By Tooley & Foster, Hall 1957, with the church at the, North end, 1964, forming a T with short square tower over the entrance, with open copper fleche and cross.
 Brick with concrete framing the windows and outlining the balustrade.
 Sanctuary against the North wall with altar, pulpit and lectern grouped on a dais with a canopy.
 Central font of Doulting stone.